Joseph-Gill/tax-backend/Readme.md

-# Django Social Media Backend Template
+# Django DRF Backend Template

 ## Extending the template
 1. Please make sure you keep the code style consistent when working on this project.
 If you are using an Intellij